ebome/MIT6.001x/README.md

 # MIT6.001x
-The gists for learning python 3.6
+The codes for learning python 3.6

 # Problem Sets
-Each week there are 3 problems related.
-Most of them only requires an understanding of the problem.
-There is several challenging questions related to alogorithm.
+In each week, there are several problems that relate to the topic of that week.
+The instruction of details could be found online as MIT6.001X is a popular course.
+There is several challenging questions related to alogorithm in each problem set.

+Week 6 is computing complexity where the problems are multiple choices.
+Week 7 is plotting using pylab library.
+No exercises in this courses.

 # Exams
 The folder has solutions for midterm and final exam questions